Instructor Visa Sponsorship Jobs in Florida

 Which visa types are most common for instructor roles in Florida?

-The H-1B is the most common visa for instructor roles that require a specialized degree, such as university faculty or technical training positions.
-The J-1 Exchange Visitor visa is widely used for academic instructors at Florida universities participating in exchange programs.
-The O-1 applies to instructors with extraordinary ability in their field.
+The H-1B visa is the most common visa for instructor roles that require a specialized degree, such as university faculty or technical training positions.
+The J-1 visa Exchange Visitor visa is widely used for academic instructors at Florida universities participating in exchange programs.
+The O-1 visa applies to instructors with extraordinary ability in their field.
 TN visas are available to Canadian and Mexican nationals in qualifying instructor occupations.

 Which cities in Florida have the most instructor sponsorship jobs?